-As of 31st March 2022, the Authority's total borrowing stood at £23.2M (a net change of £0M in year).
-There was no new borrowing undertaken in year.
+As of 31st March 2023, the Authority's total borrowing stood at £23.2M (a net change of £0M in year).
+There was no borrowing undertaken or repaid in year.

-As a result, the Authority's interest rate risk exposure has stayed broadly the same at 22% (23% as of 31st March 2021) due to a slight change in borrowing requirement.
-This means that 78% of the Authority's borrowing requirement is being financed by long term, fixed rate borrowing (with the remainder supported by internal cash resources).
+As a result, the Authority's interest rate risk exposure has increased slightly to 27% (22% as of 31st March 2022) due to a change in borrowing requirement.
+This means that 73% of the Authority's borrowing requirement is being financed by long term, fixed rate borrowing (with the remainder supported by internal cash resources).
+This is within the Authority's target to maintain at least 70% of the borrowing requirement at a fixed rate.